Guides

 02

-Compare it with the better-studied first move for the same goal.
+Compare the peptide with the better-studied option for the same diagnosis.

 03